This shrimp ceviche recipe features gently poached shrimp cured in a zippy citrus marinade with avocado, tomato, jalapeno, and cilantro.

 Shrimp ceviche is something I’ve previously thought of as a restaurant-only situation.
 Or, maybe something I’d save for a special occasion.
 Not with this ceviche recipe!
 Just like with Mediterranean Shrimp Kabobs or Garlic-Parmesan Grilled Shrimp, the quick-cooking crustacean is the perfect protein for a fancy-feeling yet super fast and easy appetizer.

 Traditionally, ceviche is fully “cooked” in the citrus, but not everyone is comfortable with the idea of eating fish or seafood in this way.
-Here, I briefly poach the shrimp, then let it rest in the fridge for about 30 minutes in the fridge to fully absorb the bright citrus marinade.
+Here, I briefly poach the shrimp, then let it rest in the fridge for about 30 minutes to fully absorb the bright citrus marinade.

 Jalapeno adds a kick, ripe tomatoes bring that summer flavor, and creamy avocado balances everything out.
 Serve as an appetizer to share, ideally outdoors on a sunny day with a crisp white wine, refreshing Watermelon Sangria, or my husband’s famous Gin Cocktail.